 Good afternoon.
 It’s February and the past few months have been a blur.
 I’m not sure if it’s my perception as I approach middle-age or just the everyday reality of having 4 teenagers (well, one ALMOST teen and 3 full blown teens), but time really does fly by.
 I get a little nostalgic sometimes… ok, quite a bit I guess.
-Technology makes it easier.
+Technology makes it easier, such as the best medical alert devices.
 Daily I have Google and Facebook reminding me of things that happened on this day, the past few years, so I can easily see how much my kids have grown in such a short period of time.
 Even the picture over to the left is from almost a year ago now, while we went on a much-needed vacation.

 I understand that this article may not get read at all, because it’s been a long time since I’ve actively participated in my own website here, but some of you that DO READ it, you may have some feeling that I’ve “sold out” or you may be disappointed that I’ve given up.
 Although we have made what I call a “Homesteading Realignment”, we are still serious about Homesteading.